 Subscribe to Partner Catalog

-In this section, you can to subscribe partner catalogs (out of box settings as I mentioned above).
+In this section, you can subscribe to partner catalogs (out-of-box settings, as I mentioned above).

-- Launch SCCM Console
+• Launch SCCM Console

-- Navigate \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs node
+• Navigate \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs node

 Add a Custom Catalog

-You might already see the partner catalogs in SCCM console.
+You might already see the partner catalogs in the SCCM console.
 HP and Dell are the only two(2) partner catalogs available for SCCM 1902 version.

-- Navigate to \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs.
+• Navigate to \Software Library\Overview\Software Updates\Third-Party Software Update Catalogs.

-- Click on Add Custom Catalog from the ribbon menu.
+• Click on Add Custom Catalog from the ribbon menu.

 Subscribe to Custom Catalogs